 How can leaders successfully navigate themselves and their teams through the world beyond the pandemic?

-Drawing on her conversations with clients she talks about the challenges they have had during this time and her thoughts on how they can successfully lead in this difficult time:
+Drawing on her conversations with clients Phyllida talks about the challenges they’ve highlighted and her thoughts on how they can successfully lead going forward:

 What are clients finding challenging?

 So many people are finding themselves in back-to-back online meetings all day, but what they are really missing is the organic, unplanned interactions that take place within the office environment.
 The ‘how are you?’s, the chats in the corridor, the after-meeting reflections, the thought triggers when you bump into someone unexpectedly.
 These social interactions are all part of our work, they aren’t measured or planned but still essential to a successful workplace culture; how can leaders successfully create these informal spaces online?

 Some leaders have expressed their concern at being unable to tune into how their team members are doing.
 Zoom does not allow us to read signals and pick up on how people are feeling, allowing us to notice if something is wrong or equally if something is great.

 There are also new starters or people working with a team for the first time, but who have never met in person.
 They haven’t had that chance to build meaningful relationships or create rapport with their colleagues, and some people are finding that difficult.

 Surprisingly, a lot of people are actually missing not the journey to work itself, but the time of the commute, where they get to leave home behind and get mentally ready for the working day ahead.
 Equally the returning home journey, the chance to decompress and make sense of the day.
 We may not have realised it before, but the gearing up and gearing down of the day plays an important role in our working life.